SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 * Not identical to (``a !== b``)

 These *identity operators* are used to test if two object named values both refer to the same object instance.
-They are described in :doc:`ClassesObjectsAndStructs`.
+They are described in :doc:`ClassesAndStructs`.

 Each of the comparison operators returns a ``Bool`` value to indicate whether or not the statement is true: